 I’ve done a little of everything, even recently trying my hand at retail at Dillard’s, but my passion has always been history and politics.
 From my teenage years, I have been involved as a volunteer for numerous campaigns.
 Service has always been a part of my life.
 From my earliest years, I spent my summers helping my church in building projects and ministry work at homeless shelters and nursing homes.
 I currently am a volunteer at the Wilmot, state prison, and am a member of a local Non-profit, the American Patriot Memorial, which advocates for the promotion of patriotism in our community.
 I was a contributor for the Arizona Daily Star, Tucson’s largest newspaper, for two years prior to announcing my run for office.

 My passion for history, and especially the history of this, the greatest and freest nation the world has ever seen, has compelled me to take up the call to be a public servant.
 I consider it the greatest fortune of my life to have been born in the United States.
 My love of learning inevitably led me from an early age to politics and the ideas that formed this nation.
 What makes us so different?
 It is our ideals.
 No other nation has a Declaration of Independence like ours.
-No other group of men put down on paper for all to see such a sweeping tribute to self-evident truth, and then fought to defend them and see them implemented.
+No other group of men put down on paper for all to see such a sweeping tribute to self-evident truth and then fought to defend them and see them implemented.

 Since then, this nation’s history can be summed up as an attempt to live up to the ideals laid out in that document.
 It has cost us dearly in blood, yet, that blood has brought liberty to people, both here at home and abroad.
 You may call me an idealist, but I believe that, indeed, every person has the right to “life, liberty, and the pursuit of happiness.”
-I believe it is the solemn duty of government of secure those rights.
-To that end government exists, and for no other purpose.
+I believe it is the solemn duty of government to secure those rights.
+To that end, the government exists, and for no other purpose.

-Commitment to this ideal has been lost, and the halls of government are filled with professionals who have proper pedigree, but no heart for service.
+Commitment to this ideal has been lost, and the halls of government are filled with professionals who have the proper pedigree, but no heart for service.
 Rather than promote ideas that will contribute to the freedom of Americans, many in the political class have been about amassing wealth and power for themselves at the expense of those they represent.
 This country belongs to us all, and if we don’t come together, and listen to one another, we will lose it.

 I can promise that if elected I will fight for and champion the just, natural rights of all my constituents and all citizens of this country.
 I will work tirelessly to keep my constituents informed on issues by first educating myself.
 They will then be in a better position to direct my service to them.